Grilled NY Strip Steak with Coffee Rub

 Instructions

-• Combine all ingredients in a large plastic bag and place the NY strips into the bag.
-Let sit in the fridge for two hours.
+• Combine all marinade ingredients in a large plastic bag and mix.
+Place the NY strips into the bag, and let sit in the fridge for two hours.

 Grilling

-• Set your grill for indirect or two zone cooking using lump charcoal.
+• Preheat Grill: Set your grill for indirect or two-zone cooking using lump charcoal.
 Typically this will take 20 – 30 minutes with a charcoal chimney starter.

-• Place your steaks over the direct heat for three minutes or until you see a nice crust and cover grill.
-Then flip for another three minutes over direct heat and cover again.
+• Grill Direct: Place the steaks over the direct heat for three minutes or until you see a nice crust.
+Then flip for another three minutes over direct heat.

-• Then move steaks to indirect heat and cover for around 6 – 8 minutes or until your desired internal temperature.
-We like to pull rare (125 degrees Fahrenheit) using and instant read thermometer.
+• Grill Indirect: Move steaks to indirect heat and cover for around 6 – 8 minutes or until your desired internal temperature.
+We like to pull the steaks rare (125 degrees Fahrenheit) using an instant-read thermometer.

-• Let the meat rest for 10 minutes before cutting to let the juices redistribute and then cut and serve.
-This is great with french fries.
+• Rest: Let the meat rest for 10 minutes, and then cut and serve.

 Nutrition